-Downhill running is a skill that’s often overlook.
-After all, downhill running’s easier so why would you need to train for that?
+Downhill running is a skill that’s often overlooked.
+After all, downhill running’s easier, so why would you need to train for that?

-And, if I’m being honest it’s something I’ve sometimes overlooked.
+And if I’m being honest, it’s something I’ve been guilty of overlooking.
 But that’s a mistake.

-In fact, specific downhill running training can be used to boost running performance.
-Making you a stronger, faster, and more efficient runner that’s less prone to injuries.
+In fact, specific downhill running training is an excellent way to running performance.
+It can make you a stronger, faster, and more efficient runner.
+And it can innoculate your legs so you’re less prone to common running injuries.

 The Benefits of Downhill Running Training